 - Flooring: The type of flooring used in the workplace has an equally important influence on comfort, especially on tender feet.
 Hard, unyielding floors, like concrete, are the least comfortable surface to work on.
 Walking on a hard floor is similar to the impact of a hammer pounding the heel at every step.
-Wood, cork, carpeting, or rubber - anything that provides some elasticity - is gentler on workers' feet.
+Wood, cork, carpeting, or rubber - anything that provides some elasticity - is generally gentler on workers' feet.
 More than that, softer floor coverings reduce fatigue and improve safety by reducing slips and falls on slippery floors.

 When should anti-fatigue mats be used?

 There are two options to alleviate foot discomfort where resilient floors are not practical.
 One is footwear with thick insulating soles and shock-absorbing insoles.

 Anti-fatigue matting is the other option.
 Anti-fatigue mats absorb the shock due to walking and this cushioning effect reduces foot fatigue.
 However, the use of matting requires caution because mats can lead to tripping and falling accidents when installed improperly.